OJB-Quantum/Generative-Layout-Notebooks/README.md

 # Generative-Layout-Notebooks
-GDSII/OASIS layouts generated in working Google Colab notebooks.
+GDSII/OASIS layout generation done completely in Google Colab notebooks.
 Layout previews are plotted as 2D graphics before exporting.

 Note: This repository also contains some interesting fractal design layouts.